liviaellen/Sentiment_Analysis_About_US_Tariffs_News/README.md

 - scikit-learn: For t-SNE visualization
 - matplotlib & seaborn: For data visualization
 - python-dotenv: For loading environment variables

+## Support

+If you find this project useful, consider supporting me by [buying me a coffee](https://ko-fi.com/liviaellen)!

 ## License